 To assist in answering your question(s), select from the two categories:

-Q. Why should I have an NIU Onecard?
+Q. Why should I have an NIU Onecard ID?

-A. A Northern Illinois University OneCard is your campus ID if you are a student, faculty, staff, or annuitant.
-It is important to keep with you at all times for identification, and for other privileges linked to your card.
+A. A Northern Illinois University OneCard is your campus ID if you are a student, faculty, staff, or retiree.
+It is important to keep with you at all times for identification, and for other functions accessed by your card.
 For example, if you live in the Residence Halls you will need your card for door access and it is the only method of doing laundry on campus.

-A. A onecard is your student's campus ID card.
-It is a multipurpose identification card that accesses all privileges on campus.
-The card is especially for students who live in the residence halls.
-It is used to gain entrance to the halls after hours and to access meal options.
-Read about all of the privileges on the OneCard Uses page.
+A. A OneCard ID is your multipurpose identification card that accesses all campus functions.
+The card is especially used by students who live in the residence halls.
+It is used to gain entrance to the halls and to access meal options.
+Find out about all of the OneCard Uses.

-Q. How much does it cost to get my OneCard?
+Q. How much does it cost to get my OneCard ID?

 A. If you have never had an NIU OneCard, your first card is free.

-A. If an NIU OneCard is lost, a $25.00 replacement charge is assessed.
-Faculty, staff, OCR Members, alumni and annuitants can pay by cash or check.
+A. If an NIU OneCard ID is lost, a $25.00 replacement charge is assessed.
+Faculty, staff and retirees can pay by cash or check.
 Students can pay by cash or check, and can also charge the replacement cost to their bursar account.

-Q. What if my OneCard is falling apart?
+Q. What if my OneCard ID is falling apart?